digst/cloud/GovCloud_Design.md

 Cloud technology is maturing and has proven to support large scale operations and rapid development.
 For the purpose of this document we focus on the following essential charateristics: Consumer on-demand self-service, Broad network access, Provider resource pooling, Rapid elasticity and Measured services.
 A detailed describition can be found in the [definition from NIST](https://csrc.nist.gov/publications/detail/sp/800-145/final).

-The Cloud First is further refined by a few principples spcific to the use of cloud technologies in a danish governement setting.
+The Cloud First principles is further refined by a few principples specific to the use of cloud technologies in a danish governement setting.